 When I look back on this, I believe that what we were seeing in efforts, concern and persistence, is the kind of love God loves each of us with.
 When we find ourselves trapped in messes.
 When we despair at ourselves, feel defeated, misunderstood or our sense of failing is so complete we doubt God’s love.
 This is the time that God rushes in with compassion, concern, loving care – reminding us that we are a work in progress.
 We are in the process of becoming, not finished products as Christians.
 God tells us that we are even worth giving up a life to reach us.

 In those moments we find ourselves in dark messes and muddles, whether of our own making or someone else’s . . .
 Feeling ourselves submerged by forces that call into question our worth and value and the way out threatens our well being . . . our courage is faltering and our wisdom lacking . . .
 God is there.
 God is there to thread us through the obstacles, guiding us both ahead and behind.
 Then in our vulnerabilities, God wraps us in a cocoon of love.
 Teaching us all over again that we are loved.
 Loved not for our successes in life, nor because we are perfect, never fail or make mistakes.
 But simply because we are one of God’s beloved children, who in God’s sight is precious.

-“Indeed, God did not send the Son into the world to condemn the world, but in order that the world might be saved through him.”
-John 3:17
+“For God so loved the world that he gave his only Son, that whoever believes in him should not perish but have eternal life.
+For God sent the Son into the world, not to condemn the world, but that the world might be saved through him.”
+John 3:16-17NRSV